 \subsection{The Han-Kobayashi Coding Scheme}

 Consider the channel model of Subsection \ref{sub:simp}.
 The best known inner bound on the capacity region is achieved by the HK coding scheme \cite{HanKobayashi}.
-The idea of this scheme is to split the message $M_1$ into ``private" and ``common" messages, $M_{11}$ and $M_{12}$ at rates $R_{11}$ and $R_{12}$, respectively, such that $R_1 = R_{11}+R_{12}$.
-Similarly $M_2$ is split into $M_{21}$ and $M_{22}$ at rates $R_{21}$ and $R_{22}$, respectively, such that $R_2 = R_{21}+R_{22}$.
+The idea of this scheme is to split the message $m_1$ into ``private" and ``common" messages, $m_{11}$ and $m_{12}$ at rates $R_{11}$ and $R_{12}$, respectively, such that $R_1 = R_{11}+R_{12}$.
+Similarly, $m_2$ is split into $m_{21}$ and $m_{22}$ at rates $R_{21}$ and $R_{22}$, with $R_2 = R_{21}+R_{22}$.
 The intuition behind this splitting is based on the receiver behavior at low and high signal-to-noise-ratio (SNR).
 Specifically, it is well-known \cite{GamalKim} that: (1) when the SNR is low, treating the interference as noise is an optimal strategy, and (2) when the SNR is high, decoding and then canceling the interference is the optimal strategy.
 Accordingly, the above splitting captures the general intermediate situation where the first decoder, for example, is interested only in partial information from the second user, in addition to its own intended message.

-Next, we describe explicitly the coding strategy, which was used in \cite{HanKobayashi}.
+Next, we describe explicitly the coding strategy of \cite{HanKobayashi}.
 Fix a distribution $P_{Z_{11}}P_{Z_{12}}P_{Z_{21}}P_{Z_{22}}P_{X_1|Z_{11}Z_{12}}P_{X_2|Z_{21}Z_{22}}$, where the latter two conditional distributions represent deterministic mappings.
 For each $k,k'\in\ppp{1,2}$, randomly and conditionally independently generate a sequence $\bz_{k,k'}(m_{k,k'})$ under the uniform distribution across the type class $T(P_{Z_{kk'}})$ for a given $P_{Z_{k,k'}}$.
 To communicate a message pair $(m_{11},m_{12})$, sender 1 transmits $\bx_1(\bz_{11},\bz_{12})$, and analogously for sender 2.
 All our results can be extended to the setting in which the codewords are generated conditionally on a time-sharing sequence $\bq$.
-However, this leads to more complex notation.
+However, this leads to more complicated notation.
 Thus, we focus primarily on the case without time-sharing.